talwat/talwat/README.md

 Hi!
 I'm Tal.

 I love programming and computers.
 I'm trying to get into more low level computing recently.
 I also like Linux and open source software.
-Some of my other hobbies are coffee (both drinking and brewing), and more recently, model airplanes.
-I also like mathematics and I mainly use vscode.
+Some of my other hobbies are coffee (both drinking and brewing)